9 min read

 These use cases serve as a foundation for further AI integration into customer service operations.
 As the technology matures and the team gains experience, businesses can explore more advanced applications like sentiment analysis, predictive personalization, and proactive customer engagement.

-Preparing the Data for Optimal Results
+3. Preparing Data for Optimal Results

 The quality and relevance of data play a critical role in the success of AI implementation.
 To ensure optimal performance, businesses need to gather and clean customer service data meticulously.
 This includes: